Life Insurance Claim Delayed

 - Advantage Capital Partners medical record issue $73,000.00

 How do insurance companies delay life insurance claims?

 Insurance companies like to play games with you.
 They will request the same information over and over and over again.
 You may have been asked to submit a death certificate three or four times.
 The request for the deceased's medical records is their biggest game.
 By contract, the insurance company is allowed to retrieve your loved one's medical records without your authorization.
 However, they will likely ask you for a certain doctor's records one month, another doctor's records the next month, and so forth.
 However, they typically already have all the medical records!

 Why do insurance companies delay life insurance claims?

-The primary tactic insurance companies employ to prevent paying out claims is to delay payment on them until you get frustrated and give up.
+The primary tactic insurance companies employ to prevent paying claims is to delay payment on them until you get frustrated and give up.
 There is typically no legitimate reason to delay a claim, because if they had a basis to deny your claim, they would simply send you a denial letter within the week.
 They engage in a psychological warfare, and they have great success.
 You are distraught over the loss of your loved one, and the last thing that you want to have to deal with is fighting with a low-level insurance person.
-After they request the same information over and over, and after they ask for more and more medical records every month, the average person is just going to give up.
+After they request the same information over and over, and after they ask for more medical records every month, the average person is just going to give up.
 Don't be one of the statistics.
 Retain a life insurance lawyer today.

 How long does it take for a life insurance claim to get paid?

 The reality is that most life insurance claims get paid within a week or two of the company's receipt of the death certificate.
 There are people who call us after a month delay, and they want to wait longer before they retain us.
 Another month passes and they don't call us.
-There was one person who called us who had a delay of over a year!
+There was one person who called us who had a delay of over a 2 years!
 We recovered the full policy for them in 2 days.
 If your life insurance claim has been delayed, your best course of action is to retain us, so you can get the benefits to which you are entitled.